andrzej-mag/meshx_consul/docs/README.md

 In next step, user should start service provider and connect it to mesh service endpoint established at `127.0.0.1:1024`.
 Service could be consumed, usually on another node, by using `MeshxConsul.connect/3` with attached user upstream client application.
 As we do not intend to run any service providers here, we stop `"service1-h11"` with MeshxConsul.stop/1 to perform clean-up: deregister Consul service and stop all auxiliary workers started earlier with `MeshxConsul.start/3`, including sidecar proxy.

-`Meshx` is shipped with `MeshxRpc` package optimized for providing RPC services using mesh endpoints managed by `MeshxConsul`. `MeshxRpc` [documentation](https://github.com/andrzej-mag/meshx_rpc/#example-2-service-mesh-using-meshxconsul) provides example showing how to start RPC service connected to endpoint address prepared by `MeshxConsul.start/3` and later connect an upstream client to this service.
+`Meshx` is shipped with `MeshxRpc` package optimized for providing RPC services using mesh endpoints managed by `MeshxConsul`. `MeshxRpc` documentation provides [example](https://github.com/andrzej-mag/meshx_rpc/#example-2-service-mesh-using-meshxconsul) showing how to start RPC service connected to endpoint address prepared by `MeshxConsul.start/3` and later connect an upstream client to this service.

 Another `Meshx` package leveraging `MeshxConsul` functionality is `MeshxNode`. `MeshxNode` is used to build distributed Elixir/Erlang nodes connected over (mTLS encrypted) service mesh data plane.
 Please consult `MeshxNode` [documentation](https://github.com/andrzej-mag/meshx_node#usage) for further details.

 <!-- MDOC !-->

-Next section on hexdocs.pm: [Configuration options].
+Next section on hexdocs.pm: [Configuration options](https://hexdocs.pm/meshx_consul/MeshxConsul.html#module-configuration-options).